Peggy English

 Peggy English, Frances Sper, unknown girl - Camp Copake, NY (1928)

-Peggy English, Frances Sper, unknown girl
+Peggy English, Frances Sper, unknown girl [maybe Peggy’s sister Lydia?]

 Camp Copake, NY (1928)

-There has been some speculation amongst record collectors that 1920’s Jazz Age singer Frances Sper was really Peggy English.
+There has been some speculation amongst jazz record collectors that 1920’s Jazz Age singer Frances Sper was really Peggy English.
 This notion is dispelled by the above photo which shows Frances Sper and Peggy English side by side.
 It turns out that Ms Sper and Ms English were actually pals who worked as part of the entertainment in the Summer of 1928 at Camp Copake just 100 miles north of New York City on the New York-Massachusetts state border.
 Frances Sper Horn (1896-1951) was married to Jack L. Horn and is the mother of the famous jazz musician Paul Horn.
 Frances Sper was an in-house pianist for Irving Berlin and had her own weekly radio show in New York on WNYC (as well as other radio stations) from 1926-1928.

 Peggy English - Camp Copake, NY (1928)